 While a frittata can be made in a baking dish, like a pie pan or tart dish, I prefer to use a cast iron skillet.
 Often, some of the ingredients need to be sautéed first, so they can be done right in the skillet and then the egg mixture can be added.
 Since a cast iron skillet can go from the stovetop and then straight to the oven, it works very well.

 The frittata is an excellent breakfast or brunch dish.
 I love it because it can be started and then finished in the oven, allowing you to work on other menu items with the frittata baking away, unattended.

 There are many different types of frittatas with ingredients like broccoli, asparagus, potatoes and more.
 For this recipe, I used bacon, spinach, grape tomatoes, green onions and swiss cheese.

 Wow was it good!!!

-I love breakfast and brunch to much that we often have it for dinner.
+I love breakfast and brunch so much that we often have this bacon and spinach frittata for dinner.

 Here are some other great breakfast and brunch recipes that use eggs.